 The Mekong's northern rapids have historically formed a firm border between peoples, but the river is being partially subdued through blasting and damming.
 The river is legendary for its enormous fish, including carp and catfish that can grow to hundreds of pounds.

 Starting on the Tibetan plateau near the Mekong headwaters, the Salween River plunges south on a 1,700-mile course that takes it across eastern Burma before emptying into the Andaman Sea.
 One of the world's longest undammed rivers, the Salween forms part of the UNESCO Three Parallel Rivers heritage site in Tibet and southern China.

-West of the Mekong, the powerful Irrawaddy (picture above) is Burma's largest and most important river, flowing over 1,300 miles from north to south before emptying into the Andaman.
+West of the Mekong, the powerful Irrawaddy (pictured below) is Burma's largest and most important river, flowing over 1,300 miles from north to south before emptying into the Andaman.
 The sprawling Irrawaddy Delta includes multiple rivers itself and hosts the city of Yangon, Burma's largest, on its eastern end.
 The Irrawaddy dolphin traverses the delta upstream and downstream and is equally at home in freshwater and saltwater.

 The 300-mile Pa Sak River runs north to south, eventually flowing into the Chao Phraya and forming the easternmost extension of the larger river's watershed.
 The Pa Sak anchors a valley through Thailand's Phetchabun Mountains and flows through some of the country's most remarkable landscape.

 The Red River (pictured below) begins in the Yunnan Province of south-central China and flows down into northwestern Vietnam.
 North of Hanoi, the Lo and Black rivers flow into the Red, and the system's joining with the regional Thai Binh River forms the Red River Delta area, which continues southwards to the Gulf of Tonkin coastline.